 Climate events highlight the global interconnections and dependencies in the food supply chain.
 Annual losses from weather and disease peak at 40% in the mid-2020s.
 Governments and the private sector act to cut food losses by half through better crop science, supply chain resilience, and improved land use.
-The results: less food transport distance, improved food security, and alleviation of poverty.
+The results: fewer food transport kilometres, improved food security, and alleviation of poverty.